 A family member who is older than 21 and a citizen of the United States may sponsor an individual’s petition for permanent residence.
 For example, if the U.S. citizen is the applicant’s sibling, the process may take up to twelve years; if the U.S. citizen is the applicant’s child, the process might only take one year.

-Similarly, if the applicant’s spouse is sponsored by a U.S.-based company, he or she may be able to sponsor the applicant’s green card.
+Similarly, if a U.S.-based company sponsors the applicant’s spouse, he or she may be able to sponsor the applicant’s green card.
 Which normally has a waiting time of less than two years and up to three years.

 Extraordinary Ability (EB-1 Visa)

-Naturally, E-2 visa holders have the option to change to an EB-1 employment-based visa with first preference; the applicant must be able to prove that they have extraordinary abilities in their specialty.
-These fields often include athletics, the sciences, the arts, education, and/or business.
+Naturally, E-2 visa holders can change to an EB-1 employment-based visa with first preference; the applicant must prove that they have extraordinary abilities in their specialty.
+These fields include athletics, the sciences, the arts, education, and/or business.
 The EB-1 visa will be an ideal route to a green card for such people.

 National Interest Waiver (NIW)

 Fortunately, E-2 NIW individuals do not require employer sponsorship.
-As a result, the company is not required to go through the PERM process, which has the extra benefit of saving time.
+As a result, the company is not required to go through the PERM process, which saves time.
 A waiver in this category signifies that the applicant has petitioned to have the requirements for employer sponsorship and labor certification waived.

 Marriage-Based Green Card